This week, I want to talk about mental health.

 There is a quote attributed to Chinese philosopher and poet Lao Tzu that says, “If you are depressed, you are living in the past.
 If you are anxious, you are living in the future.
 If you are at peace, you are living in the present.”

 Admittedly, the present isn’t too peaceful at the moment.
-There is so much chaos in the world right now, and we’re all experiencing real anxiety over how to stay healthy, how to keep our finances together, and how to stay connected while living apart.
+There is so much uncertainty in the world right now, and we’re all experiencing real anxiety over how to stay healthy, how to keep our finances together, and how to stay connected while keeping an eye on what’s happening in other parts of the country and world.
 It’s so easy to get swept up in a tornado of worry, and then it basically just derails your whole day.

 So I want to share with you a few simple exercises to help you feel more grounded and relaxed, whenever you need it most, so you can focus and move forward with positivity.